davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Doctor at Woodhull says "You don't _look like_ a head case."

-My coat walked away with my keys in it.
+My coat walked away from a party with my keys in it.

 Did the worst karaoke ever: "Tell Me Something Good".